• Skip to primary navigation

 Before you make the pudding, get out a heat-safe glass bowl or single-serving dishes ready to pour the hot pudding into after cooking.
 This recipe will make around 3 cups of pudding.
 And have some plastic wrap handy to place on top of the pudding.

-Place the sugar, cornstarch, cocoa powder, and salt in a saucepan and whisk together until clumps are broken down and it’s all combined.
+1. Place the sugar, cornstarch, cocoa powder, and salt in a saucepan and whisk together until the clumps are broken down and the mixture is combined.

-Place the saucepan on the stove over medium heat and add in the almond milk.
+2. Place the saucepan on the stove over medium heat and add almond milk.

-Whisk this mixture almost constantly for 9 minutes.
-Then stir constantly for the next 2 minutes as it thickens.
-This is the most important time to really keep whisking.
+3. Whisk this mixture almost constantly for 9 minutes.
+Then, stir continually for the next 2 minutes as it thickens.
+This is the most important time to keep whisking.

-Once it thickens remove the pudding from the heat and whisk in the vanilla.
-Next, pour the pudding into the heat-safe glass bowl or smaller serving size bowls.
+4. Once it thickens, remove the pudding from the heat and whisk in the vanilla.
+Next, pour the pudding into a heat-safe glass bowl or smaller serving bowls.

-Cover the pudding with plastic wrap by placing it directly on the pudding so a skin or film doesn’t form.
+5. Place plastic wrap directly on the pudding to cover it and prevent a skin or film from forming.

 Did you make this recipe?